abid-al-morshed/CFD-result-prediction-using-ANN-and-ANFIS/readme.md

 <h2 align="Left">Future Update:</h2>

 - [x] Suggest best algorithm for ANN and ANFIS
-- [x] Combine all ANN algorithm in to one
+- [x] Combine all ANN algorithm into one
 - [ ] Make ANFIS moduler
 - [ ] Combine all output into one
 <!--License-->